iv4xr-project/iv4xr-se-plugin/README.md

 ## How to build

+The plug-in requires Space Engineers libraries to compile.
+There are two ways how to provide the libraries: as binaries (dlls) or as sources.
+Both are described below.

-The plug-in requires Space Engineers codebase (which is not open) to compile.
-The resulting plug-in (a couple of .NET libraries), however, works with the official Steam version of Space Engineers without any modification of the game.
+The resulting plug-in (a couple of .NET libraries) works with the official Steam version of Space Engineers without any modification of the game.

+### How to build with binary dependencies

+We are developing the plugin using source dependencies; therefore, it is necessary to perform a few steps to switch to binary dependencies: provide the library binaries and switch the references to those binaries.

+1. **Obtain the Space Engineers libraries.** Locate the script `copydeps.bat` in the `BinaryDependencies` directory.
+   1. If you have your Steam installation of Space Engineers in the default path, then just run the script and the binaries will be copied to the directory.
+The default path is `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64`.
+   2. If you have SE in some other path, provide it as the first argument to the script.
+(Or copy the libraries listed in the script manually.)
+2. **Switch references from project dependencies to binary ones.** You can do it manually, or you can apply (cherry-pick) a commit pointed to by the branch `binary-deps-switch`.
+(Currently it's commit `ac91499066ae`, but it can change as we rebase it on newer history.)
+3. **Open the solution and build it.** Find the VS solution file `Iv4xrPluginBinaryDeps.sln` in the `Solutions` folder.
+It's just a solution containing only the plugin projects, not the SE projects – the switch to the binaries has to be done in each of the projects, as described in the previous step.
+Open the solution and build it.
+You can than run the game with the plugin as described above.

 ### How to build if you have SE sources

-There's a VS solution file in this repository (in the `SpaceEngineSolution` folder) that contains the plugin projects as well as Space Engineers projects, some of which are dependencies of the plug-in.
+There's a VS solution file `SpaceEngineers_ivxr.sln` in this repository (in the `Solutions` folder) that contains the plugin projects as well as Space Engineers projects, some of which are dependencies of the plug-in.
 For this solution file to work, you need to checkout Space Engineers sources to a specific location relative to this Git repository – the relevant branch (such as "Major") has to be checked-out into a directory called "`se`" located next to the checkout of this Git repository.
 See the nested list below, which corresponds to the required directory structure:

 * `se-plugin` – just a top level directory, can have any name
   * `iv4xr-se-plugin` – a checkout of this Git repository